amv-dev/nvim-lspsettings/README.md

 ```

 ## Configuration with custom callback
-Here is an example with custom `on_settings` callback, which call default `on_settings` and then show notification.
+Here is an example with custom `on_settings` callback, which calls default `on_settings` first and then shows notification.
 ```lua
 {
     on_settings = function(server_name, settings)